Dropbox

 Rationale

-The company was one of the many companies in 2016 to sign a public letter opposing a proposed religious freedom law in Missouri (1).
-The company also signed open letters in support of the Equality Act and opposing the protections of female sports (2)(3).
-Dropbox also opposed the Florida law that prevents teaching gender identity and sexual orientation in public schools to kids in K-3rd grade (4).
-The company has posted a blog post highlighting its participation in the San Francisco, Austin, and Dublin Pride Parades (5).
+Dropbox was one of the many companies in 2016 to sign a public letter opposing a proposed religious freedom law in Missouri (1).
+The company signed an open letter in support of the Equality Act and opposed the protections of female sports (2)(3).
+Dropbox opposed the Florida Parental Rights in Education Act, which would prohibit teaching gender identity and sexual orientation to kids in K-3rd grade (4).
+The company regularly supports LGBTQ Pride (5).
+Dropbox opposed various state and local legislation intended to protect parental rights, girls’ sports, bathroom facilities, and gendered spaces (6).
+The company’s HRC 2023 CEI rating indicates the company agrees to allow a controversial stakeholder group focused on sexual identity issues to dictate marketing or advertising strategy (7)(8).
+By doing so, the company risks dividing employees, alienating customers and harming shareholders.
+Dropbox denounced various states’ legislative efforts to protect election integrity and security (9).

 Criteria